MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ### Fixes and improvements - version 2.12.62.0

-- Fixes for errors where AIP may not load if a [policy](/microsoft-365/compliance/create-sensitivity-labels#publish-sensitivity-labels-by-creating-a-label-policy) fails to parse parsing.
+- Fixes for errors where AIP did not load if a [policy](/microsoft-365/compliance/create-sensitivity-labels#publish-sensitivity-labels-by-creating-a-label-policy) fails to parse parsing.
 Fix provided by updates to the [Microsoft Information Protection (MIP) SDK](/information-protection/develop/version-release-history).

 - Fixed possibly incorrect **method** values in [New label audit logs](../audit-logs.md#new-label-audit-logs) for Outlook events.

 - Fixes for possibly incorrect **label** and **labelBefore** values in [Change protection audit logs](../audit-logs.md#change-protection-audit-logs).

-- Fixes for errors where documents may not be saved because of [edits made in the labeling metadata and lack of permissions](/microsoft-365/compliance/create-sensitivity-labels).
+- Fixes for errors where documents were not saved because of [edits made in the labeling metadata and lack of permissions](/microsoft-365/compliance/create-sensitivity-labels).

 - Fixes for possible crashes when running PowerShell cmdlets.
 Fix provided by updates to the [Microsoft Information Protection (MIP) SDK](/information-protection/develop/version-release-history).

-- Fixed errors where [justification popup messages](clientv2-admin-guide-customizations.md#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent) may not appear in Outlook.
+- Fixed errors where [justification popup messages](clientv2-admin-guide-customizations.md#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent) did not appear in Outlook.

-- Fixed errors where the [AIP add-in](clientv2-admin-guide-install.md) in Outlook may cause an error message to appear, if a message file that was saved locally was opened, closed, and then opened again.
+- Fixed errors where the [AIP add-in](clientv2-admin-guide-install.md) in Outlook caused an error message to appear, if a message file that was saved locally was opened, closed, and then opened again.

-- Fixed errors where [visual markings](use-client.md) may not be refreshed as expected after changing a file's label to a label with no content markings.
+- Fixed errors where [visual markings](use-client.md) were not refreshed as expected after changing a file's label to a label with no content markings.

-- Fixed errors where [audit logs](../audit-logs.md) may not be sent when a default label is applied to a document.
+- Fixed errors where [audit logs](../audit-logs.md) were not sent when a default label is applied to a document.

-- Fixed issues for [content markings](use-client.md) in Outlook may be duplicated.
+- Fixed issues for [content markings](use-client.md) in Outlook which can be duplicated.

-- Fixed issues where deferred messages may not be sent in Outlook when a deferral rule set is defined and the [AIP client is installed](clientv2-admin-guide-install.md).
+- Fixed issues where deferred messages were not be sent in Outlook when a deferral rule set is defined and the [AIP client is installed](clientv2-admin-guide-install.md).

-- Fixed issues where [customized Outlook popup messages](clientv2-admin-guide-customizations.md#customize-outlook-popup-messages) may not display correctly when an image is found in the email signature.
+- Fixed issues where [customized Outlook popup messages](clientv2-admin-guide-customizations.md#customize-outlook-popup-messages) did not display correctly when an image is found in the email signature.

-- Fixed issues where [Change protection audit logs](../audit-logs.md#change-protection-audit-logs) may not be sent as expected when a label is removed in Outlook.
+- Fixed issues where [Change protection audit logs](../audit-logs.md#change-protection-audit-logs) were not sent as expected when a label is removed in Outlook.

 ## Version 2.11.58.0